 - A. All extra-curricular assignments will be posted on or before May 15 each year except as provided in Section C of Schedule C. - B. ADULT EDUCATION PROGRAM Teachers employed in the Adult Education Program of the Linden Community Schools shall be paid consistent with the current community education rate. - C. VOCATIONAL CERTIFICATION A maximum payment of 5% of teacher's salary (exclusive of any extra pay) will be made to those teachers having a vocational certificate issued by the State of Michigan and are teaching in a vocational area of instruction for which reimbursement will be received.
 Teachers teaching less than a full load shall be pro-rated on the basis of 1/5 (1%) for each class period taught within the vocational certification.
-Teachers newly employed for vocational instruction beginning with the 1980-81 school year shall not receive such payment. - D. SUMMER SCHOOL PROGRAMS Summer school salaries will be paid consistent with the current community education rate. - E. ELEMENTARY CURRICULUM COORDINATOR One coordinator per building of the following subjects: Math, science, language arts social studies shall be paid at 11⁄2 % on the BA + 15 column. - F. DEPARTMENT CHAIRS
+Teachers newly employed for vocational instruction beginning with the 1980-81 school year shall not receive such payment. - D. SUMMER SCHOOL PROGRAMS Summer school salaries will be paid consistent with the current community education rate. - E. ELEMENTARY CURRICULUM COORDINATOR One coordinator per 1st 5th grade building of the following subjects: math, language arts, science/social studies combined and 1 curriculum coordinator at Kindergarten building responsible for all core subjects shall be paid at 11⁄2 % on the BA + 15 column.

+F. DEPARTMENT CHAIRS

-High school and middle school department chairs shall be established as follows:
+High school and middle school department chairs shall be established as follows and shall only be paid for before and after school activities.

-The following departments will be designated as 6-7-8 and another 9-10-11-12: Math, Science, Social Studies, Language Arts (includes foreign Languages).
+The following departments will be designated as 6-7-8 and another 9-10-11-12:

+Math, Science, Social Studies, Language Arts (includes foreign Languages).